Class of 2025: Welcome to the Long Blue Line

 click here to apply for financial aid by completing and filing your FACTS Management Company application online.
 St. Xavier High School's ID number for FACTS is 16693.

 Although each application is reviewed on a case-by-case basis and consideration is given to any special family circumstances, grants are mainly determined based on family financial resources and the number of children attending schools that charge tuition.
-Families who qualify for EdChoice are required to apply for EdChoice before any financial aid is offered through St. Xavier High School.
+Families who qualify for EdChoice are required to apply for EdChoice.
+EdChoice funding is the first source of aid to bridge the gap between tuition and what a family can afford to pay.
+Therefore, eligibility for EdChoice scholarships is taken into consideration before any financial aid is offered through St. Xavier High School.

 Applications that show a clear need for an amount of aid based on the FACTS calculation, which considers income and other resources, will be awarded according to the FACTS recommendation (or amount requested, if less).
 Those who clearly do not qualify will be listed as “denied."
 Reconsiderations will be reviewed and awarded if funds remain in the budget after all applications have been reviewed.

-Families must reapply annually for financial aid and those receiving EdChoice must renew their EdChoice grant each year.
+Families must reapply annually for financial aid if they require aid each year and those receiving EdChoice must renew their EdChoice grant each year.
+See the EdChoice Tab below.

 For more information regarding Tuition Assistance, please contact Kathy Raffenberg in the Business Office at 513.761.7815 ext.
 132 or via email at email@example.com.